dfds/dafda/docs/docs/configuration.md

 ## Defaults

-Dafda relies on the default of [`Confluent.Kafka`](https://github.com/confluentinc/confluent-kafka-dotnet), which in turn relies on the default from [`librdkafka`](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).
+Dafda relies on the defaults of [`confluent-kafka-dotnet`](https://github.com/confluentinc/confluent-kafka-dotnet) nuget package, which in turn relies on the defaults from [`librdkafka`](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).

 ## Basic